Second Charge Mortgages

 FAQs

-Yes, second-charge mortgages are regulated by the FCA (Financial Conduct Authority).
-Just like standard mortgages are.
+Yes, second-charge mortgages are regulated by the FCA (Financial Conduct Authority), just like standard mortgages.

 It is possible to have multiple second charge mortgages, but the interest rates will be higher the more loans you secure against your property.

 The process typically takes 4-6 weeks and involves a property valuation, credit check, and legal paperwork.
-However, we can often secure second charge mortgages in 2-3 weeks, depending on the case.
+However, depending on the case, we can often secure second charge mortgages in 2-3 weeks.

 Your lender can repossess your home and sell it to recover their debt.
 Legal action may also be taken to recover the outstanding amount.